dabeaz/curio/docs/devel.rst

             for task in e:
                 print(task, e)

-If a taskgroup is cancelled while waiting, all tasks in the group are also cancelled.
+If a task group is cancelled while waiting, all tasks in the group are also cancelled.

 Sometimes you might want to launch long-running tasks into a group, not knowing when they will finish.
 This commonly occurs in server code.
-One way to manage this is to launch the server into its own task under the group and then reap child tasks one at a time as the complete.
+One way to manage this is to launch the server into its own task under the group and then reap child tasks one at a time as they complete.
 For example::

     async def client(conn):